A long-haired woman on a Zoom conference call

 About the conference

-Our inaugural virtual conference is scheduled to take place from 13 to 15 January 2025.
+Our next virtual conference is scheduled to take place from 11 to 13 January 2027.
 We are thrilled to bring together colleagues from around the globe to discuss, promote, and develop International Studies.
 Join us online for this exciting opportunity to connect, collaborate, and advance our field.

-View the conference programme to find panels that interest you, or to check when you’re presenting.
+View the draft conference programme to find panels that interest you, or to check when you’re presenting.

 The programme is updated in real time and will always be the latest version.
 If you’d like to view it as a pdf, you can use the print to pdf function.
 You can also search for keywords or your name by using 'Ctrl' and 'f' to find what you’re looking for.
 Where you see an asterisk on the programme, it means there is a co-author of a paper but they are not presenting.

-Due to high demand and limited room availability, we are unable to accommodate requests to reschedule panels and/or presentations.
+Due to high demand and limited room availability for hosting, we are unable to accommodate requests to reschedule panels and/or presentations.

-You can view a list of all speakers at #VirtualBISA2025 to quickly find out who else is participating.
+You can view a list of all speakers at #VirtualBISA2027 to quickly find out who else is participating.

 02 Featured events